The Derrida-Retaux model on a geometric Galton-Watson tree: The Derrida-Retaux conjecture

 For $A>0$, we observe that $n_{*}$, defined in \eqref{eqn:defn*}, can be decomposed as

 where $n^{(1)}_{A}$ and $n^{(1)}_{A}$ are defined as

 The second step is to show that

-which will rely on the fact that, on this time-interval, $(u_{n}^{(\epsilon)},v_{n}^{(\epsilon)})$ is well-approximated by an Eulerian scheme for the function $\tan$, with an initial condition given by \eqref{c-star}.
-Details will follow later, see \eqref{eq xvarepsilon}--\eqref{ODE solution}
+This will rely on the fact that, on this time-interval, $(u_{n}^{(\epsilon)},v_{n}^{(\epsilon)})$ is well-approximated by an Eulerian scheme for the function $\tan$, with an initial condition given by \eqref{c-star}.
+Details will follow later, see \eqref{eq xvarepsilon}--\eqref{ODE solution}.
+Note that if $v_0=0$, then $n^{(1)}_{A}=0$ by definition; hence the assumption $v_0<0$ in \eqref{n2A-n1Ab} is necessary.

 Finally, we will prove that

 and thus show that $n_{*}$ is well-approached by $n^{(2)}_{A}-n^{(1)}_{A}$, for sufficiently large $A$.
 The proof of Theorem~\ref{thm:main} will then be completed by applying Lemma~\ref{lem:free}.